Christian monasticism: Lutheran Church

 After the foundation of the Lutheran Churches, some monasteries in Lutheran lands (such as Amelungsborn Abbey near Negenborn and Loccum Abbey in Rehburg-Loccum) and convents (such as Ebstorf Abbey near the town of Uelzen and Bursfelde Abbey in Bursfelde) adopted the Lutheran Christian faith.

 Loccum Abbey and Amelungsborn Abbey have the longest traditions as Lutheran monasteries.

 Since the 19th century, there has been a renewal in the monastic life among Protestants.
-There are many present-day Lutherans who practice the monastic teaching of the Catholic Church.
+There are many present-day Evangelical Lutherans who practice the monastic life in a similar fashion as those of the Catholic Church.

 In 1947 Mother Basilea Schlink and Mother Martyria founded the Evangelical Sisterhood of Mary, in Darmstadt, Germany.
 This movement is largely considered Evangelical or Lutheran in its roots.

 In 1948 Bavarian Lutheran pastor Walter Hümmer and his wife Hanna founded the Communität Christusbruderschaft Selbitz.

-In other Lutheran traditions "The Congregation of the Servants of Christ" was established at St. Augustine's House in Oxford, Michigan, in 1958 when some other men joined Father Arthur Kreinheder in observing the monastic life and offices of prayer.
+In 1958, men joined Father Arthur Kreinheder in observing the monastic life and offices of prayer and The Congregation of the Servants of Christ was established at St. Augustine's House in Oxford, Michigan.
 These men and others came and went over the years.
-The community has always remained small; at times the only member was Father Arthur.
-During the 35 years of its existence over 25 men tested their vocations to monastic life by living at the house for some time, from a few months to many years, but at Father Arthur's death in 1989 only one permanent resident remained.
+The community has remained small; at times the only member was Father Arthur.
+During the 35 years of its existence, over 25 men tested their vocations to monastic life by living at the house for some time, from a few months to many years, but at Father Arthur's death in 1989, only one permanent resident remained.
 At the beginning of 2006, there are two permanent professed members and two long-term guests.
-Strong ties remain with this community and their brothers in Sweden (Östanbäck Monastery) and in Germany the (Priory of St. Wigbert).
+Strong ties remain with this community and their Benedictine-Evangelical Lutheran brothers in Sweden (Östanbäck Monastery) and in Germany the (Priory of St. Wigbert).

 In Germany, Communität Casteller Ring is a Lutheran Benedictine community for women.

 In 2011, an Augustinian religious order, the Priestly Society of St. Augustine (Societas Sacerdotalis Sancti Augustini) was established by the Anglo-Lutheran Catholic Church.
-It follows the Rule of St. Augustine, its headquarters is at Christ Lutheran Church ALCC.
-Kent Island, Maryland, and Fr.
-Jens Bargmann, PhD, is the Grand Prior.

-In Lutheran Sweden, religious life for women had been established already in 1954, when Sister Marianne Nordström made her profession through contacts with The Order of the Holy Paraclete and Mother Margaret Cope (1886–1961) at St Hilda's Priory, Whitby, Yorkshire.
+In Lutheran Sweden, religious life for women had been established by 1954, when Sister Marianne Nordström made her profession through contacts with The Order of the Holy Paraclete and Mother Margaret Cope (1886–1961) at St Hilda's Priory, Whitby, Yorkshire.